abhig0502/NexusUI/README.md

--login and check whether you data is coming properly of not -navbar should update as soon as user logs in -refactor your code to add contants file + create components folder
+-login and check whether you data is coming properly of not -navbar should update as soon as user logs in -refactor your code to add contants file + create components folder -you should not be able to access any other routes without login -if token is not present redirect it to login page -logout
+-profile page